 Dental tourists can piggyback on this system, taking advantage of the high standards of care and dentistry in Poland for a comparatively low price.

 And it's not just Brits who can see the value in travelling overseas for treatment.
 Dental clinics in Poland welcome many patients from Germany, Belgium, Switzerland, Sweden and the USA.

 There is a stronger emphasis on service than you would expect to find in the UK, too.
-Many clinics that cater to dental tourists offer a complete package which includes airport pickup and accommodation close to the clinic (or even on-site).
-This takes all the worry and hassle out of having to organise a trip abroad.
+Many clinics that cater to dental tourists offer a complete package that includes airport pickup and accommodation close to the clinic (or even on-site).
+This takes all the worry and hassles out of having to organise a trip abroad.

 To become a qualified dentist in Poland, students must first undergo five years of training at university.
 There are several universities in various cities offering this course, but places are limited and competition is high.
 The below video from Poznan University of Medical Science shows why one American student chose to study there:

 These medical centres are equipped with the newest technology to ensure dental students are trained to modern standards.
 Courses are often taught in English, but any students learning in Polish must study English or another foreign language as part of their course.
 This means that most Polish dentists speak English well.